rpasricha/TransFM/README.md

 # TransFM

-This repository contains an implementation of TransFM, as described in paper "Translation-based Factorization Machines for Sequential Recommendation".
+This repository contains an implementation of TransFM, as described in the paper:

+Rajiv Pasricha, Julian McAuley,
+"Translation-based Factorization Machines for Sequential Recommendation", RecSys 2018.

 This repository also includes implementations of vanilla FMs, as well as the proposed PRME-FM and HRM-FM models.

+Please cite the paper above if you use or extend our models.

 ## File formats